top of page

 5. Pumpman/Machinist

-Pumpman and machinists maintain, repair, and operate deck machinery, lathes, drill presses, welding, brazing systems, transfer pumps, stripping pumps, strainers, filters, associated piping, valves, and fittings.
+Pumpman and machinists maintain, repair, and operate deck machinery, lathes, drill presses, welding, brazing systems, transfer pumps, stripping pumps, strainers, filters, and associated piping, valves, and fittings.

 Previously, some of the combined endorsements—like Pumpman and Machinist—were issued individually.
 Mariners holding a single rating that’s now combined can either renew their endorsement, or request the combined rating and pass the appropriate exam.